 Who we are….

-The writing staff consists of Eddie Gaedel, Charles Victory Faust & Karl Cicitto.
-The staff grew up together in Middletown, CT., as close as brothers, and first visited Fenway Park in August 1968 when Karl’s Mom took us to a double header against Jim Fregosi and the Angels.
+Hi, there.
+I’m Karl Cicitto.
+This is my blog.
+I grew up in Middletown, CT. and first visited Fenway Park in August 1968 when my Mom, Mary Ann, took me, brother Ben, and sister Janet to a double header against Jim Fregosi and the Angels.

 That ride to Boston was an improvisation.
-We actually started for Cape Cod, but due to a rainy forecast at the beach we pursued an impulse to see the Red Sox.
+We started for Cape Cod but after hearing a rainy beach forecast on the car radio we pursued an impulse to see the Red Sox.

-We have been following that impulse for 40 years.
+I have been following the Baseball impulse for 45 years.

-3. Every franchise, whether in Baltimore, Boston or Miami, has a tradition to be respected.
+- Every franchise has a tradition to be respected.

 Bob Viara said